AdobeDocs/commerce-merchant-services.en/help/product-recommendations/events.md

 To help you visualize the training progress of each recommendation type, the [create recommendation](create.md#readiness-indicators) page displays readiness indicators.

-While data is collected on production and machine learning models are trained, you can implement the [remaining tasks](implementation-workflow.md) necessary to deploy recommendations to your storefront.
-By the time you have finished testing and configuring recommendations, the machine learning models have collected and computed enough data to build relevant recommendations thus allowing you to deploy the recommendations to your storefront.
+While data is being collected on your live site and the machine learning models are training, you can finish other testing and configuration tasks needed to set up recommendations.
+By the time you’re done with this work, the models will have enough data to create useful recommendations, allowing you to deploy them to your storefront.

-If there is insufficient traffic (views, products bought, trending) for the majority of SKUs, there may not be enough data to complete the learning process.
-This may cause the readiness indicator in the Admin to look as if it were stuck.
+If your site doesn’t get enough traffic (views, purchases, trends) for most product SKUs, there might not be enough data to complete the learning process.
+This can make the readiness indicator in the Admin seem stuck.
 The readiness indicators are meant to provide merchants with another data point in choosing what recommendations type is better for their store.
 The numbers are a guide and may never reach 100%.
 [Learn more](create.md#readiness-indicators) about readiness indicators.

 ### Backup recommendations {#backuprecs}

-If there is not sufficient input data to provide all requested recommendation items in a unit, Adobe Commerce provides backup recommendations to populate recommendation units.
+If the input data is insufficient for providing all requested recommendation items in a unit, Adobe Commerce provides backup recommendations to populate recommendation units.
 For example, if you deploy the `Recommended for you` recommendation type to your homepage, a first-time shopper on your site has not generated enough behavioral data to accurately recommended personalized products.
 In this case, Adobe Commerce surfaces items based on the `Most viewed` recommendation type to this shopper.

-The following recommendation types fallback to `Most viewed` recommendation type if there is not sufficient input data collected:
+In the case of insufficient input data collection, the following recommendation types fallback to `Most viewed` recommendation type:

 - `Recommended for you`
 - `Viewed this, viewed that`